PowerDNS/pdns/pdns/docs/security-poll.md

 The data returned is in one of the following forms:

- * NXDOMAIN or resolution failure
+ * NXDOMAIN or resolution failure -> -1
- * "0 Ok"
+ * "0 Ok" -> 0
- * "1 Upgrade recommended for security reasons, see http://powerdns.com/..."
+ * "1 Upgrade recommended for security reasons, see http://powerdns.com/..." -> 1
- * "2 Upgrade mandatory for security reasons, see http://powerdns.com/..."
+ * "2 Upgrade mandatory for security reasons, see http://powerdns.com/..." -> 2

 In cases 1 or 2, periodic logging commences.
 The metric security-status is set to 1 or 2 respectively.
 If at a later date, resolution fails, the security-status is not reset to 0.
 It could be lowered however if we discover the security status is less urgent than we thought.

+If resolution fails, and the previous security-status was 0, the new security-status becomes -1 ('no data').
+If the security-status was higher than 0, it will remain that way, and not get set to -1.

+In this way, security-status of -1 really means 'no data', and can not mask a known problem.

 ## Distributions
 Distributions frequently backport security fixes to the PowerDNS versions